jalder/mongo-atlas-vault-user-wait/README.md

 ### Environment Variables

-Considering the following vault injector annotation examples, note the `agent-init-first` option.
+The following vault injector annotation examples contain the `agent-init-first` option.
 This is required to place the vault injector initContainer **before** the wait and validate initContainer in this project executes.

-We proceed to gather the required environment variables to communicate with the Atlas API from Vault as well.
+We then gather the required environment variables to communicate with the Atlas API from Vault as well.

 ```
 metadata: